-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in the Philippines while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+As a Global Employer of Record and Global PEO , Globalization Partners enables our customers to run payroll in the Philippine, lifting the burden of HR services, tax, and compliance management matters from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in the Philippines.

 Companies that are “outsourcing” to the Philippines should keep in mind that while costs and salaries are lower in the Philippines, cutthroat office environments are not very successful.
 Filipinos especially appreciate a pleasant work atmosphere.
 Many of our contemporaries in the Philippines report that having colleagues that appreciate each other’s work and treat each other in a friendly, cordial manner, goes much further than higher pay to retain employees.